 Repeat with the remaining veggies and broth.

-Note: If using an immersion blender, add all vegetables and broth to a large pot and process with the immersion blender until smooth.
+Note: If using a hand-held immersion blender, add all vegetables and broth to a large soup pot and process with the hand blender until smooth.

 Heat soup over low heat.